 If the burning of all fossil fuels were stopped today, the effect on global climate would be minimal.
 [IPCC 2007] This is the result of the chemical inertness of the principal greenhouse gas, carbon dioxide (CO2), and the thermal and chemical inertia of the world's massive mineral, oceanic and forest carbon sinks.
 [Inman 2008] While switching from fossil to renewable energy sources is necessary and desirable for ecological, economic, and health reasons, it is no longer sufficient to stabilize climate.
 What is required is the direct, rapid, massive, and sustained removal of petagrams of carbon dioxide from the atmosphere using effective, timely, verifiable and economically sustainable methods.

-We present here a prescriptive model that simulates planting a vast, global, climate-resilient forest of mixed species and mixed age in non-forested and semi-forested regions of the world.
+We present here a prescriptive terrestrial model that simulates planting a vast, global, climate-resilient forest of mixed species and mixed age in non-forested and semi-forested regions of the world.
 Such regions include remote ranges, abandoned farms and pastures, hillsides, clear-cut or fire-damaged forests, and arid and desertifying regions that overall amount to an area we estimate at 1.5 Gha (gigahectares, or one billion hectares).
 Table 1 shows the components of that estimate, which are drawn from a study of the global bioenergy capacity.
 [Smith et al. 2012] We do not include existing productive farms and pastures; however, farming desirable tree species for timber, fruit, nut, protein, oil, fiber, forage, nitrogen, medicine, windbreaks, shade, and ecological services can be encouraged.
 Additional land area could be obtained from reclamation of the urban or periurban environment and inhospitable zones such as brownfields, deserts and floodplains.
+The ocean offers similiar opportunities and potential gains, but will not be considered in the discussion that follows.

 Our model predicts that, by using a method we have termed Climate Ecoforestry (CE) at the rate of 50 million hectares per year (Mha/yr) on the available 1.5 billion hectares (Gha) of land, average carbon sequestration rates of 3 to 5 petagrams Carbon per year (PgC/yr) can be reached.
 This represents approximately half the current net global emissions [Hansen and Sato 2004] and a reduction in atmospheric CO2 from 400 ppm to 350 ppm becomes possible in the near term with emissions reductions.
 Our model employs satellite terrestrial NPP (Net Primary Photosynthesis) data to determine priority areas for conversion.
 [Boden et al. 2015]